Sumcheck-based delegation of quantum computing to rational server: Sumcheck-based rational delegated quantum computing

 \subsection{Estimating output probabilities of approximately sparse quantum circuits with a polynomial number of output qubits}

-In Sec.~\ref{IIA}, we have considered the output probability estimation for any $n$-qubit polynomial-size quantum circuit $U$ with $O(\log{n})$ output qubits.
+In Sec.~\ref{IIA}, we considered the output probability estimation for any $n$-qubit polynomial-size quantum circuit $U$ with $O(\log{n})$ output qubits.
 In this subsection, we consider the same task for a restricted class of $U$ with $n$ output qubits.
 More formally, we consider $\epsilon$-approximately $t$-sparse polynomial-size quantum circuits defined in Sec.~\ref{QC}.
+Simply speaking, they are $n$-qubit polynomial-size quantum circuits $U$, where there exists a $t$-sparse vector ${\bm v}=(v_z : z\in\{0,1\}^n)$ such that $\sum_{z\in\{0,1\}^n}|q_z-v_z|\le\epsilon$ for output probabilities $q_z\equiv|\langle z|U|0^n\rangle|^2$.